UK Pesticide National Action Plan 2025: Kersten Council Compliance Guide

 Equipment Demonstrations

-On-Site Trials: - Test equipment on your actual surfaces - See prevention + suppression in action - Compare mechanical vs. thermal performance
+On-Site Trials: - Test equipment on your actual surfaces - See prevention methodology in action - Soil depth and species assessment training

 Request Demo: Book a Site Visit